Abandoned & Little-Known Airfields:

 as a 114 acre irregularly-shaped property having 2 sod runways, measuring 3,200' east/west & 3,000' northwest/southeast.

-with 20 light aircraft parked around a number of small buildings on the south side.
+with more than a dozen light single-engine aircraft parked near some small buildings on the south side.

 A typical healthy little airport in the post-WW2 general aviation boom.